25 Must-See Colorful Orchids

 • The flowers are also fragrant, with a scent that can be described as a mix of rose, tropical sweetness, and a hint of vanilla.

-• This orchid prefers bright light but should be protected from direct, harsh sunlight.
+• These colorful orchids prefer bright light but should be protected from direct, harsh sunlight.
 It thrives in warm temperatures, with nighttime lows above 60°F and daytime highs below 95°F.

 • Encyclia cordigera needs a well-draining growing medium, such as a mix of chunky bark, perlite, and pumice.